 The District was organized on December 12, 2006, as a quasi-municipal organization established under the State of Colorado Special District Act.
 The District was established to finance and construct certain public infrastructure improvements that benefit the residents and taxpayers of the District.
-The District's primary revenues are property taxes.
+The District's primary revenues are HOA contributions and Special Assessments.
 The District is governed by an elected Board of Directors.